yannickcr/node-chromelogger/README.md

 # Events

-There are different events that the Node Chrome Logger module can emits.

-`error`: if an error occur (problem during JSON serialization, logging after the headers were already sent)
+`error`: if an error occur (problem during JSON serialization, logging after the headers were already sent, etc.)

 ```javascript
 chromelogger.on('error', function(message) {